Barbapapazes/nuxt-authorization/README.md

 ## Credits

 This module, both code and design, is heavily inspired by the [Adonis Bouncer](https://docs.adonisjs.com/guides/security/authorization).
-It's a well written package and I do not think reinventing the wheel every time is unnecessary.
+It's a well written package and I think reinventing the wheel every time is unnecessary.

 ## License